 - A source file that you want to replicate

 - A target file that you want to sound like the source file

 There’s a demo version available that might work fine for creating IRs.
 I haven’t tried it.

 The whole idea of creating an impulse response like this for ʻukulele is to make up the difference between miked and plugged in sounds.
 To do this you need to have a start and end reference recordings.

-I didn’t even create new recordings for this IR.
-I just used my rhythm ʻukulele part from a song off of my album, If Only.
+At first, I didn’t even create new recordings for my IRs.
+I just used some of the rhythm ʻukulele parts from my album, If Only.

-The main point is that you have a recording of your ʻukulele using a mic that you like (each mic sounds different and will create a different IR) AND also the pickup.
+The bottom line is that you should have a simultaneous two track recording of your instrument using a mic AND the pickup.
+(Each mic and mic placement sounds different and will create unique IR responses.)

 This next bit is the fun part.

 MFreeformEqualizer has two options for capturing the source EQ curve: sidechain and audio file.
 I don’t have sidechain capabilities in Cubase so I was grateful for the audio file option.